$d$-pleated surfaces and their shear-bend coordinates: Abstract

 \section{Abstract}

-In this article, we single out representations of surface groups into $\PSL_d(\Cb)$ which generalize the well-studied family of pleated surfaces into $\PSL_2(\Cb)$.
-Our representations arise as sufficiently generic $\lambda$-Borel Anosov representations, which are representations that are Borel Anosov with respect to a maximal geodesic lamination $\lambda$.
-For fixed $\lambda$ and $d$, we provide a holomorphic parametrization of the space $\mathcal R(\lambda,d)$ of $(\lambda,d)$-pleated surfaces which extends both work of Bonahon for pleated surfaces and Bonahon and Dreyer for Hitchin representations.
+In this article, we single out representations of surface groups into $\mathsf{PGL}_d(\mathbb{C})$ which generalize the well-studied family of pleated surfaces into $\mathsf{PGL}_2(\mathbb{C})$.
+Our representations arise as sufficiently generic $\lambda$--Borel Anosov representations, which are representations that are Borel Anosov with respect to a maximal geodesic lamination $\lambda$.
+For fixed $\lambda$ and $d$, we provide a holomorphic parameterization of the space $\mathcal R_d(\lambda)$ of $d$--pleated surfaces with pleating locus $\lambda$ which extends both work of Bonahon for pleated surfaces and Bonahon and Dreyer for Hitchin representations.